Cynteo Alert Bridge Documentation

 • Separate billing per deployment

-1. Deploy Alert Bridge in “hub” subscription
+1. Deploy Cynteo Alert Bridge in “hub” subscription

 2. Get webhook URL